Your moisture sensor needs to be mounted and connected

 The programming cable connects from the junction box to a PC or laptop computer.
 Three pins engage the mating sockets in the terminal block and the other end terminates in an RS232 connector.
 Since most computers no longer have this type of port, you will also require a RS232 to USB converter, available below or from any computer store.

-With the programming cable connected to your computer, you can run the GUI software to monitor moisture and temperature, set up the parameters or calibrate the sensor.
-One cable can be used for all sensors in the same plant.
+With the programming cable connected to your computer, you can run the GUI software.
+It monitors moisture and temperature, sets up the parameters or calibrates the sensor.
+You can use the one cable for all sensors in the same plant.

 24 volt DC power supply

-Normally the moisture sensor is powered by the 24 volt DC power already available from the batch controller.
-When a batch controller is not used or when no 24 volt power is available, this power supply can be used. this regulated supply with detachable power cord powers up to 10 sensors, either AquaSense, AquaMix or a combination of sensors and other equuipment up to 1.5 A maximum.
-It is fully UL and CE compliant for use inside a cabinet or stand-alone.
+Normally, you should moisture sensor from the 24 volt DC power already available in the batch controller.
+This power supply is for use if no other 24 volt power is available.
+The regulated supply with detachable power cord powers up to 10 sensors.
+These can be AquaSense, AquaMix or a combination of sensors and other equipment.
+Maximum output is 1.5 A. It is fully UL and CE compliant for use inside a cabinet or stand-alone.
 Supply voltage is 110 – 250 volts AC 50/60 Hz.

 To convert the digital signal from the sensor to USB format for PC computers, a selection of converters is available.
 Different models handle RS232, RS485 formats and signal isolation where power surges and lightning can destroy electronic equipment.
 The RS232 connection allows a PC or laptop computer to set up and calibrate a single sensor.
-RS485 allows two or more sensors to share the same line to the computer for setup, calibration and monitoring of the moisture and temperature readings.
-AquaSense and AquaMix sensors can be connected to the same RS485 line.
+RS485 allows two or more sensors to share the same line to the computer.
+This allows setup, calibration and monitoring of the moisture and temperature readings.
+You can connect both AquaSense and AquaMix sensors to the same RS485 line.

 Digital moisture display 1278

-Although the AquaSense or AquaMix moisture sensor is normally connected to a control system, some custom measurement systems need a digital display.
-The moisture display is powered directly from the 4-20 mA analog output from the sensor.
-If multiple sensors are used, each sensor requires a separate display.
+Although the AquaSense 2280D or AquaMix 2270D moisture sensor is normally connected to a control system, some custom measurement systems need a digital display.
+The moisture display receives its power from the 4-20 mA analog output from the sensor.
+If you use multiple sensors, each sensor requires a separate display.

-These displays are current powered. each sensor can also be connected to the input of a PLC or computer by wiring these in series with the display.
+These displays are current powered.
+You can also connect the sensors to PLC or computer inputs by wiring them in series with the display.
 The 4-20 mA current output preserves the full accuracy of the sensor, even with long cable runs.

-The display is available as a waterproof wall-mounting box (at left) or as a panel-mounting bare board meter, model 1279 (at right).
+The display is available as a waterproof wall-mounting box (at left).
+Also available as a panel-mounting bare board meter, model 1279 (at right).
 Both are electrically identical.